maksymar/ic-cargo-to-bazel-utils/README.md

 - `main.py` script calculates for a specified root package
   - migration progress in output
   - dependent packages migration order in CSV report
-  - dependent packages colored dependency graph in PDF chart
+  - colored dependency graph in PDF chart
 - `run_all.sh` has a predifined set of packages as example (feel free to modify for your needs)

 ## Notes